LizethLino/lwl-IT265-002/docs/studio-brainstorm.md

 I'm mostly inspired by the game Inscryption and the way Genshin communicates story through books found and artifact & weapon descriptions.
 Also the genshin TCG.
 My story is entierly my own, but how to implement it into a card game comes entierly from these two.

 > [Free space for brainstorming!]
+> Not sure how well I'll be able to draw my TCG cards since I strictly do not color and especially do not draw digitally.
+I'll manage tho.